nikhita2004/Floyd_Warshall_Visualizer/README.md

 # Floyd-Warshall Algorithm Visualizer

-An interactive web-based visualization of the **Floyd-Warshall All Pairs Shortest Path (APSP) algorithm**, built with Flask, HTML, CSS, and JavaScript.
+An interactive web-based visualization of the **Floyd-Warshall All Pairs Shortest Path algorithm**, built with Flask, HTML, CSS, and JavaScript.
 This tool helps you understand step-by-step how shortest paths are updated in a graph.

 ---